What you can complain about

 - Neighbour nuisance and antisocial behaviour

 We look at any type of adult social care complaint.
 This includes care arranged and paid for privately with no council involvement.

 If a complaint is about both health and social care services, our Joint Working Team can carry out a joint investigation with the Health Service Ombudsman with a single contact point for you.

-See complaint subjects for more information about the common types of complaint we receive and where we can investigate.
+See complaint fact sheets homepage for more detailed guidance on the common types of complaint we can investigate.

 We also deal with complaints about some other organisations.